airbrake/node-airbrake/README.md

 Introduction
 ------------

-**DEPRECATION WARNING: Node Airbrake is deprecated in favour of Airbrake JS (https://github.com/airbrake/airbrake-js).
+**DEPRECATION WARNING: Node Airbrake is deprecated in favour of @airbrake/node (https://www.npmjs.com/package/@airbrake/node).
 Please migrate to it as soon as possible.**

 _Node Airbrake_ is a Node.js notifier for [Airbrake][airbrake-io], the leading